Hello, I’m Elle Griffin

 But I wasn’t done with the genre yet—I wanted to stay in that dark, beautiful world.
 I wanted one more gothic novel, written in the French style, with all the mystery of Edmond Dantès and with all the philosophical complexity of Jean-Valjean—but with a strong female protagonist and a lush Americana setting.

 I’m about to make serial novels a thing (again)

 After I finished writing my strange little gothic novel, I spent an inordinate amount of time researching this article on the best way to publish it.
-What I found is that the current model—publishing through a Big Four publishing house—is still the author’s best bet for attracting readers and earning a living.
-But even that outcome is highly unlikely—and there could be a better way.
+What I found is that the current model—publishing through a Big Four publishing house—is not the best way to attract readers and earn a living.
+And in fact, very few authors make that work.